Capital punishment in Florida: Capital crimes

 Florida statute 782.04(1)(a)3. specifies that when a person 18 years of age or older unlawfully distributes certain controlled substances, including but not limited to cocaine, opium/opioids, fentanyl, carfentanil, methamphetamine, or analogs thereof, and the use of that substance alone is proven to have caused the death of the user or been a substantial factor in the user's death, regardless of any other substances involved, then the distributor has committed murder in the first degree.
 First degree murder is a capital felony in Florida, punishable by death or life imprisonment.
 This statute holds drug dealers strictly liable for deaths resulting from the drugs they illegally provide, and subjects them to the state's harshest penalty if the drugs are proven to be the proximate cause of a user's death.

 Florida statute also provides the death penalty for capital drug trafficking and discharging or using a destructive device causing death.
 A provision for capital sexual battery was found unconstitutional in the 2008 U.S. Supreme Court case Kennedy v.
 Louisiana.
 No one is on death row in the United States for drug trafficking.

-In May 2023, Governor Ron DeSantis signed a bill that allows the death penalty for defendants convicted of child rape.
-Since the law contradicts the Kennedy v.
-Louisiana ruling, it will likely be challenged in the courts.
+In May 2023, Governor Ron DeSantis signed a bill that allows the death penalty for defendants convicted of sexually abusing a child under the age of 12.
+Since the law contradicts the ruling in Kennedy v.
+Louisiana that prohibits the death penalty for crimes in which the victim did not die and the victim's death was not intended, it will likely be challenged in the courts.
 The first attempted use of the law was in the case of Joseph Giampa, who ultimately pleaded guilty and accepted a mandatory life sentence rather than risk possible execution.

 In April 2025, a bill was proposed to introduce the death penalty for human trafficking of a child below 12 years of age.